This post was updated on .

 Forum descriptions may provide additional rules.
 Parent/ancestral forum descriptions also apply to the child/descendant forums.

-It is against the rules for you to reply to topics with the organic_gardening, herbalism_, ayurveda_, or alternative_health tags if you are acting as an opponent of those things.
+It is against the rules for you to reply to topics where the opening post has any of the following tags if you are acting as an opponent of those things: organic_gardening, herbalism_, ayurveda_, vegan_, or alternative_health.
 This isn't a place for argument, debate or even consensus.
-If you have something to prove, this isn't the place for you.
+If you have something to prove that is contrary to these things, don't reply.
 Do not circumvent this rule by starting a new thread and linking to, quoting, or referencing the tagged post (or its author).

 Please read the other posts in this forum for more rules.
 Pay special attention to the site purpose.